calum-m708/project-4-client/README.md

 # Project 4 - 'Top Trumps: Extreme Edition'

 Top Trumps: Extreme Edition is a full stack app, utilising Django & PostgreSQL for the backend, and React.js for the frontend.
 The concept for the app was to create a playable version of Top Trumps that could support players uploading their own cards, and build their collection by playing games against the computer.
-This as my fourth project for General Assembly's Software Engineering Immersive course.
+This is my fourth project for General Assembly's Software Engineering Immersive course.
 I worked on this project on my own.

 **Duration** - 7 days